Ionization of atoms by dense and compact beams of extreme relativistic electrons

+The cross sections for the coherent impact ionization by the first and second beam with $\Delta L = \delta L = 0.05$ $\mu m$ are shown in fig. \ref{figure4} by the solid and dash-dot curves, respectively.
+The figure also displays the cross section for the tunnel/over-barrier ionization which is the same for both beams, and the cross section (\ref{e7}) for ionization by individual electrons.

-Is follows from fig. \ref{figure3} that the coherent ionization mechanisms can strongly outperform the ionization by individual electrons.
-The latter depends weakly ($ \sim \ln \gamma$) on the impact energy, as is inherent to the processes of ionization and bound-free $ e^+ e^-$ pair production (see e.g. \cite{abv_review}) in high-energy collisions with individual projectiles.
+The results displayed in figs. \ref{figure3} and \ref{figure4} demonstrate that, when the condition i) or ii) is fulfilled, the coherent impact ionization is an efficient mechanism which can strongly outperform the tunnel ionization and the ionization by individual electrons.

+The latter process depends weakly ($ \sim \ln \gamma$) on the impact energy, as is inherent to the processes of ionization and bound-free $ e^+ e^-$ pair production (see e.g. \cite{abv_review}) in high-energy collisions with individual projectiles.
-The energy dependences of the coherent ionization mechanisms differ not only from the ionization by individual electrons but also from each other: while the tunnel cross section at sufficiently high energy is practically constant, the cross section for the coherent impact ionization depends on the energy rather strongly.

-The energy independence of the tunnel cross section can be understood by noting that at very high impact energies the low-frequency part of the beam field and the beam velocity are practically independent of the impact energy.
+The tunnel cross section at sufficiently high energy is practically constant.
+This can be understood by noting that at very high impact energies the low-frequency part of the beam field and the beam velocity are practically independent of the impact energy.
 Therefore, neither the tunnelling rate nor the time interval, when the tunnelling can occur, noticeably vary with the impact energy.

-In order to get insight into the origin of the energy dependence for the coherent impact ionization let us consider the corresponding ionization probability.
-In fig. \ref{figure4} this probability is shown \cite{details} for single ionization of He(1s$^2$) by beams with electron impact energies of $100$ MeV, $1$ GeV and $10$ GeV.
+In contrast, the cross section for the coherent impact ionization depends on the energy rather strongly.
+In order to get insight into the origin of this dependence let us consider the corresponding ionization probability.
+In fig. \ref{figure5} this probability is shown for single ionization of He(1s$^2$) by a gaussian beam (see Eq. (\ref{e9})) with $N_t = 2 \times 10^6$, $L = 0.06 $ $\mu$m, $a_0 = 1 $ $\mu$m at electron impact energies of $100$ MeV, $1$ GeV and $10$ GeV.
 It is seen that the probability increases with the impact energy: it especially strongly extends towards larger $b$, indicating an increase in the interaction range between the beam electrons and the target atoms.

 In collisions with individual charged projectiles the effective range of the projectile-atom interaction is determined by the adiabatic collision radius $ R_0 \simeq v \, \gamma \, \tau $.

 In collisions with the beam the growth of $R_0$ leads i) to an increase of the interaction range for a particular electron-atom pair and, in addition, ii) to an increase of the number of the beam electrons coherently involved in the generation of equivalent photons.
 The point ii) is obviously limited since the "stock" of the electrons available will eventually be exhausted.
 Indeed, our analysis shows that at asymptotically high impact energies ($ \gamma \gg a_0/c\tau$) the cross section behaves as $\sim \ln \gamma $, i.e. its energy dependence becomes similar to that in collisions with individual projectiles.